universal-ctags/citre/docs/user-manual/getting-started-on-tags-backend.md

 ### Create a tags file

-After creating a tags file, you'll be able to use Citre tools through the tags bckend.
+After creating a tags file, you'll be able to use Citre tools through the tags backend.
 But note that tags backend doesn't support finding references for now.

 #### The customizable way